 Pacific Rim Tofino Whale Festival on Vancouver Island

-The arrival of gray whales off the coasts of Vancouver Island gives the coastal town a reason to celebrate.
+The arrival of the gray whales off the coasts of Vancouver Island gives the coastal towns an occasion to celebrate.
 This is not just about the 20.000 whales that migrate north at the end of March.
-The people on the west coast of Canada celebrate the beginning of spring at the Pacific Rim Whale Festival, In addition, they celebrate life on the shores of British Columbia and, above all, themselves.
+People on the west coast of Canada celebrate the beginning of spring at the Pacific Rim Whale Festival.
+They also celebrate life on the British Columbian coast and, above all, themselves.
 The Washington Post counts the festival as one of the best events Canada has to offer during the year.
-You can organize a party on Pacific Rim.
-With a variety of events that revolve around eating, drinking, learning and, of course, celebrating.
+Organizing a party, you can do that at the Pacific Rim.
+With a variety of events that revolve around eating, drinking, learning and of course celebrating.

 Events for everyone at the Pacific Rim Tofino Whale Festival

 Events are offered for everyone.
-Who likes it culinary may start with the Fire Brigade at breakfast.
-Afterwards he can award the best fish soup for lunch at the Chowder Chowdown.
+Who likes it culinary can start with the Fire Brigade at breakfast.
+Afterwards he can award the best fish soup at the Chowder Chowdown at noon.
 This is offered by the local chefs.
-In between, he can learn how the gray whales eat.
+In between he can learn how the gray whales eat.
 And in the evening he can finally attend the dessert reception.
-There is as much sweetness as your own stomach can absorb.
-Or you can watch the bakers of the Common Loaf Bakery create seafood from dough.
+There are as many sweets as your own stomach can absorb.
+Or you can watch the bakers at the Common Loaf Bakery create seafood out of dough.

 Sandcastles, handicrafts and interesting facts

-But not only for the physical well-being is taken care of.
-Children like the competition of Sandburgen-Bauer.
-Meanwhile, her parents stroll through the craft market.
-Anyone who wants can inform themselves about diving.
-Or you can visit one of the lectures.
-These are topics like the protection of the oceans of the world.
-You can learn what you can do to help endangered species.
-Or you will then learn about the dolphins of British Columbia, their history, their food and their distribution.
-Another lecture informs about the feeding behavior of harbor porpoises.
-Or you learn more about calamari, the meaning of life and more.
+But not only physical well-being is taken care of.
+Children love the sandcastle builders' competition.
+Meanwhile, her parents stroll through the handicraft market.
+If you want, you can find out more about diving.
+Or you can attend one of the lectures.
+It deals with issues such as protecting the world's oceans.
+You can find out what you can do yourself to preserve endangered species.
+Or you can find out more about the dolphins of British Columbia, their history, their diet and their distribution.
+Another lecture provides information about the feeding behavior of porpoises.
+Or you can learn more about calamari, the meaning of life and more.
 Of course, whales play a special role.
-She and her lifestyle are finally presented in detail.
+They and their way of life are finally presented in detail.

 Movies or readings at the Pacific Rim Tofino Whale Festival

-If you prefer culturally, visit a film screening or listen to an author reading.
-The story of Vancouver Island's West Coast is presented.
-Or listen to the stories of Roy Henry Vickers.
-This is a painter whose Eagle Aerie Gallery is located in Tofino.
-If you want, you can also introduce yourself to basket weaving.
-If you want, you can also watch two artists working at the Wickaninnish Inn.
+Those who prefer culture can visit a film screening or listen to an author reading.
+The history of Vancouver Island's west coast is presented.
+Or you can listen to the stories of Roy Henry Vickers.
+He is a painter whose Eagle Aerie Gallery is in Tofino.
+If you want, you can also be introduced to basket weaving.
+If you want, you can also watch two artists at work in the Wickaninnish Inn.

 The Pacific Rim, a paradise for outdoor enthusiasts

-We opt for outdoor events.
-Therefore we visit the Botanical Garden first.
-A New England businessman has made a dream come true.
-George Patterson leads us through his self-created wonderland.
-The Tofino Botanical Gardens Foundation offers both educational programs and information on conservation of the temperate rainforest.
+We choose outdoor events.
+So the first thing we do is visit the Botanical Garden.
+A New England businessman has thus fulfilled a dream.
+George Patterson leads us through his self-made wonderland.
+The Tofino Botanical Gardens Foundation offers both teaching programs and information about preserving the temperate rainforest.
 A network of paths and boardwalks winds from the visitor center into the forest.
-In it, Patterson transformed glades into a series of show gardens.
+In it Patterson transformed clearings into a series of show gardens.

-In some of them you can see plants that once grew in other coastal rainforests of the earth.
-Others are dedicated to the ethnic groups that live on Clayoquot Sound.
+In some of them you can see plants that once grew in other coastal rainforests around the world.
+Others, after all, are dedicated to the ethnic groups who live on Clayoquot Sound.
 These include the Nuu-chah-nulth Indians, the early settlers, Japanese fishing families and of course the hippies.

 The Wild Pacific Trail in Ucluelet

 The next day we leave for the Wild Pacific Trail at Ucluelet.
-The trail is part of a network of trails that will extend from Ucluelet to the Pacific Rim National Park once it's completed.
-The first sections around Ucluelet are opened.
-They wind along the cliffs and coastal scenery on the west coast of Vancouver Island.
+The trail is part of a network of trails that will extend from Ucluelet to Pacific Rim National Park once it is completed.
+The first sections in the area of Ucluelet have been opened.
+They wind their way along the cliffs and coastal landscape on the west coast of Vancouver Island.